General Criteria Applicable to all Entries

 Note: Information on the Global Reporting Initiative and Sustainability reporting has been sourced from Sustainability Reporting Guidelines version 3, published on the GRI website, www.globalreporting.org.
 ARA supports the Global Reporting Initiative and recommends report preparers refer to the GRI website for further details.

-ARA’s general awards are standards-based awards.
+The ARA General Award is standards-based.
 Reports that attain the adjudicated standards achieve the relevant award.
 There are no quotas.